Shabbirkhan2426/Hwlin/README.md

 # Hwlin
-Saturdat is a good day
+Saturday is a good day